-Nonprofit accountants help organizations ensure financial health and stability, maintain standards for financial data, and make decisions based on the fiscal capabilities of the nonprofit.
+Nonprofit accountants help organizations ensure financial health and stability, analyze financial data, and make decisions based on the nonprofit’s unique financial position.

-Some of the responsibilities that fall onto a nonprofit accountant include:
+Some of a nonprofit accountant’s key responsibilities include:

 - Reviewing all of your organization’s accounts.
 One of a nonprofit accountant’s most essential resources is the chart of accounts, which serves as a guide to your organization’s financial data.
-They’ll make sure all of the information in your nonprofit’s accounts looks correct and is on track to help you reach your goals.
+They’ll make sure all of the information in your nonprofit’s various accounts is correct and on track to help you reach your goals.

-- Balancing both sides of a transaction.
-For double-entry accounting systems, nonprofit accountants will record both the debit and credit records of liabilities and assets and make sure both sides of the transaction match.
+- Balancing transactions.
+For double-entry accounting systems, nonprofit accountants will record both debit and credit records and make sure both sides of the transaction match.
 Your accountant will also compare your organization’s ledgers to your bank statements to ensure your records are correct.

 - Preparing for audits.
 If your nonprofit conducts independent financial audits, an accountant will help you compile all of the necessary documentation and ensure everything in your transaction history is correct and ready to be audited.
-They’ll also help make certain your nonprofit has all the proper documentation and forms prepared.

-As you can see, all of these tasks require an expert’s opinion in order to make sure they’re completed at the highest quality and lead your nonprofit in the right direction.
+All of these tasks benefit from an expert’s opinion to make sure they’re completed at the highest quality and lead your nonprofit in the right direction.
 You might think of your nonprofit accountant like a financial detective, since they conduct the financial data analysis that’s necessary for effective nonprofit decision-making.

 2. How is nonprofit accounting different from bookkeeping?

 Accountants generally have at least a bachelor’s degree in accounting or a related field, and many also obtain master’s degrees.
-When your nonprofit hires an accountant, you should also make sure the individual has their CPA (certified public accountant) status.
-This is given to accountants who take a specialized test that proves their knowledge in the field.
+When your nonprofit hires an accountant, make sure the individual has their CPA (certified public accountant) certification, which is given to accountants who take a specialized test that proves their knowledge in the field.

-3. When do I hire a nonprofit accountant?
+3. When should I hire a nonprofit accountant?

-If your nonprofit is on the fence about hiring a CPA, our advice is to go ahead and do so.
+If your nonprofit is on the fence, our advice is to go ahead and seek out an accountant.
 However, there are some specific indicators that illustrate a nonprofit’s need for one, including:

-- You’re making decisions about major projects and campaigns.
-Large projects and campaigns to support such projects require analysis of your financial data to make sure they’re possible.
-A failed major campaign has the potential to be the downfall of a nonprofit.
-But between advice from an accountant and a fundraising consultant, your nonprofit will know if you have the fundraising capabilities and financial backing to attempt a major project before putting effort and resources into the campaign.
+- Making decisions about major projects and campaigns.
+Large projects and the fundraising campaigns to support those projects require financial data analysis to make sure your goals and timeline are feasible.
+Between advice from an accountant and a fundraising consultant, your nonprofit will know if you have the fundraising and financial capabilities for a major project before putting effort and resources into the campaign.

 4. What are the types of nonprofit accounting services?